Researchers and teachers from other countries

 Duration of stay longer than 6 months

-If you stay longer than six months, the authorities will consider you a Finnish tax resident, fully liable to pay tax.
-Your annual gross income will be assessed according to the progressive scale.
-The bracket of that scale will determine the percentage of your tax rate.
-If you are nonetheless eligible for an exemption from Finnish income tax, the authorities will record this on your tax card.
-To submit a request for a tax card you will need a Finnish personal identity number.
+If you stay in Finland for longer than six months, you are considered a resident taxpayer.
+You are taxed progressively, and the tax rate depends on your annual gross income.
+However, if you are eligible for exemption from Finnish income tax, this will be recorded on your tax card.
+To obtain a tax card, you must have a Finnish personal identity code.
 For more information on how to apply for a Finnish personal ID, see Finnish personal IDs for workers arriving in Finland.

 Exemption does not apply to social security contributions

 The international tax treaties and exemption rules are not intended to cover the obligation to pay social security contributions.
 If you are covered by the Finnish residence-based social insurance system on the basis of working or living in Finland you will be expected to pay health insurance and social security contributions, even if you are exempt from paying tax.